 Summer is the most popular time for travelers to visit Europe.
 The warmer weather and longer days are ideal for sightseeing, exploring and dining outdoors.

-However, traveling to Europe in the summer means thick crowds, long lines and more expensive accommodations and transportation.
+However, traveling to Europe in the summer means thick crowds, long lines and high prices.
 It can also mean little to no air conditioning and ice is used far more sparsely.

-If traveling to Europe in the summer months, it is imperative to book flights, transport and lodging in advance.
+If traveling to Europe in the summer months, it is imperative to book flights, tours and lodging well in advance.

 Europe in the Fall